mapbox/hpp-skel/README.md

 #
 # This will:
 # - prompt you for the new name of your project and the new remote repo url
-# - automatically rename your local hpp-skel directory to the name of your project
+# - automatically create a new directory for your new project repo
-# - create a new branch called "hpp-skel-port"
+# - create a new branch called "hpp-skel-port" within your new repo directory
-# - add, commit, and push
+# - add, commit, and push that branch to your new repo

 ./scripts/liftoff.sh

 ```